teaden/NihonGO-Harvard-CS50-Final-Project/README.md

 # NihonGO-Harvard-CS50-Final-Project
 Web Application with Rudimentary Translation Functionality Between Japanese and English

-NihonGO is a web application populated through Flask.
+NihonGO is a web application made with Flask.
 The application takes an inputted string, splits the string into individual words (if translating from English) or characters (if translating from Japanese), finds the associated text in the requested language, and then rebuilds the string in the requested language.
 NihonGo finds the matching text in the requested language by using a Japanese -
 English dictionary that was stored in a SQLite database.
 The program incorporates Python, JavaScript, HTML / CSS, and SQL.
 This code